eutiveumsonho/amfa/README.md

 ```
 ## Deployment

-This project is provided by [Deno Deploy](https://deno.com/deploy).
+This project is deployed to a Coolify instance with Nixpacks under the parent @eutiveumsonho's organization @url4irl.